peytonshriver/call-center/README.md

 Implement the user interface with HTML/CSS and connect to the back-end using JavaScript and AJAX.

 User should be able to:
-* Retrieve all warehouses and show the min, max, average, and median prices for each.
+* Retrieve all calls and show the min, max, average, and median call times
-* Retrieve all products and view in a table
+* Retrieve all calls and view in a table
-* Create a product and assign it to a warehouse
+* Create a call and assign it to a user
-* Update a product
+* Update a call
-* Delete a product
+* Delete a call
-* BONUS: show the total assets for each warehouse
+* BONUS: show the average call time for each user

 Good luck :)